 5.6.2 The CSA drew a number of key conclusions.
-Table 18 below sets out each of our findings from CSA and how we have responded to these findings in developing our fWRMP19.
+Error!
+Reference source not found.The Table below sets out each of our findings from CSA and how we have responded to these findings in developing our fWRMP19.

 Table 18: The influence of customer and stakeholder feedback on our decision-making process in the Central region